pflorenze/pflorenze/README.md

 ### Hi there 👋
 I am a Jr Android Developer.
-These are my projects in Kotlin.
 100% focus on mobile technologies.
+These are my personal projects where I apply:
+MVVM architecture
+Dependency injection
+Technologies like LiveData, Retrofit.